 St. Kitts and Nevis tax residency requirements

-In order to become a tax resident in St. Kitts and Nevis, a foreign citizen must live in the country for at least 2 months in a calendar year.
+In order to become a tax resident in St. Kitts and Nevis in 2023, a foreign citizen must live in the country for at least 2 months in a calendar year.
 Also, one must obtain a tax identification number which is issued by the St. Kitts and Nevis Inland Revenue Department.

 It is worth noting that the country’s government does not impose a personal income tax, which is what makes the insular state so appealing for foreign investors and citizens.
 However, it should be noted that this does not exempt those who qualify for St. Kitts tax residency from paying levies in their home countries.
 This mainly applies to countries that enable dual citizenship.